kea1225/kea1225/aws/hands-on/11_20_2021_Route_53_1/README-r53-1.md

           chmod -R 777 /var/www/html
           echo "<html>
           <head>
               <title> Congratulations!
-You have created an instance from Launch Template</title>
+You have created an instance from Launch Template for ALIAS record</title>
           </head>
           <body>
               <h1>This web server is launched from launch configuration by YOUR_NAME</h1>